How to Isolate Skin Tones for Colour Correction in DaVinci Resolve

 Use the dropper on different parts of the skin to get a cleaner selection.

-For the footage above, it’s important to grab the knuckles because they’re of the main focuses of the image.
+For the footage above, it’s important to grab the knuckles because they’re one of the main focuses of the image.

-That’s your skin tones in your Skin node, ready for further correction, which we’ll look at in an upcoming tutorial.
+That’s your skin tones isolated in your Skin node, ready for further correction, which we’ll look at in an upcoming tutorial.

 More Resolve Colour Grading Tutorials